dimkinv/node-workshop/README.md

 1. implement the server with a single endpoint that recieves the required parameters.
 1. implement only the json and xml sources requests (leave images till the end).
-1. implement pagination mechangincs to support paging requests.
+1. implement pagination mechanics to support pagination.
 1. finally, implement images source with Google OCR parsing.

 ## API specification